engkufizz/IncidentNumber_Tracker/README.md

-Great — I see your new version adds an **Activity sheet** with Start/Stop tracking, a **stacked main/activity view**, extra shortcuts, and refined UI logic.
-Here’s the **updated README.md** to match this codebase:

----

 # 🚨 Incident Number Tracker

 A desktop tool built with **PySide6** and **openpyxl** to help teams log and manage **incident tickets** and their **activity timelines**.